ProsperWorks/redis-ick/README.md

 did not change between the two snapshots are removed from the queue.

 Notice how the critical section no longer includes process_batch_slowly().
-Instead it only spans two Redis ops and some local set arithmetic.
+Instead it only spans two Redis ops and a bit of local set arithmetic.

 The critical section which causes the Forgotten Dirtiness Problem is still there, but is much smaller.
 In practice we see